India notifies incentive for raw sugar exports

-MUMBAI India late on Monday notified an incentive of 3,300 rupees per tonne for production of raw sugar for exports as the world's second biggest producer of the sweetener tries to bring down its stockpile by promoting exports.
+MUMBAI, March 4 India late on Monday notified an incentive of 3,300 rupees ($53.20) per tonne for production of raw sugar for exports as the world's second biggest producer of the sweetener tries to bring down its stockpile by promoting exports.

 A cabinet committee on economic affairs last month approved the proposal and mills had been awaiting the notification.